At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your relevant experience in electrical engineering, particularly in energy from waste facilities.
-Include specific projects or roles that demonstrate your expertise with high and low voltage systems.
+Tailor Your CV: Make sure your CV highlights your relevant experience in electrical engineering, particularly any work with process electrical systems and high/low voltage.
+Include specific projects or achievements that demonstrate your expertise.

-Highlight Problem-Solving Skills: In your application, provide examples of how you've investigated and resolved faults in previous roles.
-This will demonstrate your ability to manage challenges effectively in a demanding environment.
+Showcase Problem-Solving Skills: In your application, provide examples of how you've investigated and resolved faults in previous roles.
+This demonstrates your ability to handle challenges in a demanding environment, which is crucial for this position.

 How to prepare for a job interview at Hobson Craig